oampo/thinkful-projects/project_template.md

 <!-- Metadata Fields -->

-title:
+title:                  [title]
-description:
+description:            [short description of the project]
-duration:
+duration:               [time it'll take to consume the resources and build the project]
-skill_level:
+skill_level:            ["Beginner", "Intermediate", or "Advanced"]
-core_concepts:
+core_concepts:          [the 1 - 3 core concepts this project teaches]
-prerequisite_concepts:
+prerequisite_concepts:  [the concepts the student needs to know before they can start this project]

 tags:                   <!-- Leave this empty -->
 date_implemented:       <!-- Leave this empty -->